muhme/joomla-branches-tester/scripts/README.md

 to color their own log and error messages.
 All messages start with three asterisks, the date and the time.
 Starting a script is marked with `>>>` and ending a script with `<<<`.
-Error messages are displayed in red and directed to the standard error output (stderr) stream:
+Error messages are marked with " ERR ", displayed in red and directed to the standard error output (stderr) stream:

 <img alt="cypress error sample screenshot" src="../images/error.png" width="760">